-Deidara rolled his eyes, clearly bored with the prospect.
+Deidara rolled his eyes, not hiding his boredom and disdain with the prospect.
 Sakura's first impulse was to nag him about being difficult, but she stopped short.
 Deidara was standing (one hip cocked very slightly) with his arms crossed over his front, and while normally this was humorously comparable to a spoiled child – the cut lines of his biceps and deltoids evident even beneath his mesh tee spoke volumes of Deidara's lifestyle.
 He was active, he enjoyed physical work.
-And going from what she had learned about his personality, he didn't exactly appreciate being bored.
+And going from what she had learned about his personality, he didn't exactly appreciate anything dull.

 As it was, he already had to deal with a greenhorn that wasn't even from Stone.

-Otsuka-san misinterpreted this, taking the fallen expressions to mean hesitation.
-"Of course, because of Sakura-san's recent training, I can request a delay for your start date.
+Otsuka misinterpreted this, taking their fallen expressions to mean hesitation.
+"Of course, because of Sakura-chan's recent training, I can request a delay for your start date.
 Allow you some time to recover and be properly prepared for the mission."
 The young woman smile reassuringly, unaware of her mistake.
 "You won't have to worry about your student this way, Dei-kun!
 She'll be ready to join you in peak condition."

 Sakura saw Deidara's eyebrow twitch and smirked when he withheld from correcting the woman.
-It would have been too cruel even for him, given Otsuka-san had flexed her own, rather absent, bicep mucle and was sporting an encouraging victory sign.
+It would have been too cruel even for him, given Otsuka had flexed her own, rather wanting, bicep muscle and was sporting an encouraging victory sign.

 "Thank you, Otsuka-san," Deidara forced between a grimace and dubious attempt at a smile.

 The guest was oblivious to his aggravation and seemed satisfied.
 "Very well!
-I'm looking forward to your reports, Dei-kun, Sakura-san."
+I'm looking forward to your reports, Dei-kun, Sakura-chan."